JoaoLucasVeras/ContractorPro/README.md

 3.  **Access the Application:**
     - Open your web browser and navigate to the URL provided by the `npm run dev` command (e.g., `http://localhost:3000`).

-## Project Structure (Example - Adjust as Needed)

-A brief overview of the common project structure this setup implies: